Revolutionizing Maternal Care Through Nutrition.

 Maternal Outcomes

-In 2017, – there were an estimated 204 million women (20-79 years) living with diabetes; this number is projected to increase to 308 million by 2045. –
+• In 2017, an estimated 204 million women aged 20-79 years were living with diabetes; this number is projected to increase to 308 million by 2045.
+This statistic underscores the magnitude of the problem and the urgent need for effective prevention and treatment strategies.

 • Associated with: increased rate of maternal morbidities: seizures, stroke, kidney injury, increased SGA and PTB <34 weeks, and increased perinatal deaths.